SM171906/SM171906/README.md

 ### Hi there 👋

-#### I am Smiti Jr.Full Stack Developer with a background in Social Media Marketing.
+#### I am Smiti Theme Developer with a background in Social Media Marketing.

 - 🔭 I’m currently working on Projects
 - 📚 I love reading Frictional books.